 The only parties to Nevada criminal cases are the state versus the alleged offender.
 Victims may help police with their investigations, but they technically fall outside the purview of the case.
-However victims may be entitled to some restitution money as well as resources to ensure their safety.
+However, Nevada's Victims' Bill of Rights helps to ensure that crime victims remain safe and receive restitution payments in Nevada.

 This page provides an overview of crime victim advocates in Nevada including links to helpful resources throughout the state.
 Victims of violent crimes, property crimes, and identity theft in Las Vegas are encouraged to scroll down to learn more.